Electric Vehicle Data Logger - Cloud Battery/BMS Telematics

 Need to monitor & optimize an EV fleet in near real-time?

-For 'on-road' near-real-time upload of data from EV cars, the device can upload data via a 3G/4G hotspot - optionally powered via a DB9-USB adapter.
-Alternatively, the device can upload data when the vehicle periodically returns to e.g. a garage WiFi.
-The CANedge2 is able to log both CAN/OBD2/UDS data (incl.
+For 'on-road' near-real-time upload of data from EV cars, the CANedge3 can upload data via 3G/4G using your own SIM card.
+The CANedge3 is able to log both CAN/OBD2/UDS data (incl.
 CAN FD data) in parallel across two channels.
 Data can be encrypted on the SD card and uploaded via HTTPS for security and GDPR/CCPA compliance.
-If you need to add GNSS/IMU data, you can use the CANmod.gps as a CANedge add-on.
+The device also records internal GNSS/IMU data such as position, speed, trip distance, acceleration and more in timesync with your CAN/LIN data.

 Case study: EV telematics